shohct/GC_Data_Ecosystem-GCPedia-Generator/README.md

-# Data Resource Directory GCPedia Page Generator
+# Data Resource Directory (DERD) GCPedia Page Generator

 This repository contains the Python script and Jinja2 template used to generate the Data Resource Directory's GCPedia page.